Olga Krause

 Olga Leopoldovna Krause (born March 1953) is a Russian-born poet, singer-songwriter, and LGBT rights activist.

 She is the publisher of the Probuzhdenie journal.
-After coming out as gay, she left Russia for Ukraine.
+After coming out as lesbian, she left Russia for Ukraine.
 As of 2022, she was in Germany.

 Early life and education

 Krause was born on 12th or 15th March 1953 in Leningrad to parents who were railway workers.

 She graduated from secondary school number 75 in Dnepropetrovsk.

 Career and activism

 Krause worked at a Komsomol work camp before working as a press operator at a paper mill.
 She later worked at Gostinny Dvo department store in Leningrad.

 Krause published the Probuzhdenie (English: Awakening) journal and performs as a folk singer.
 Her 1980's song Где ты упал (English: Where did you fall?) is about a Soviet soldier who burned to death in a tank during Soviet–Afghan War.

 In 2022 she was in Liebenau, Germany, supporting Ukrainian refugees.